Sphereon-SDK/blockchain-proof-sdk/csharp-net45/docs/ConfigurationApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new ConfigurationApi();
-            var request = new CreateConfigurationRequest(); // CreateConfigurationRequest | Create a new Proof of Existence context using the provided entity settings
+            var request = new CreateConfigurationRequest(); // CreateConfigurationRequest | Create a new Proof of Existence configuration using the provided settings.
+The context points to a context of the Easy Blockchain API.
+When you have no own context, simply use 'multichain' without the quotes as context.
+You will be using our multichain ledger then, which is recomended during development/testing

             try
             {